Finite-size Effects on The Edge Loss Probability in Non-Hermitian Quantum Walks: Edge loss probability under the condition of imaginary gap closing

 from which the velocity is found to be $v=-t_1$.
 This value corresponds precisely to the extreme point of $\lambda(v)$ in Fig.~\ref{fig-3}(a).
 The group velocity associated with $\omega_0$ can also be used to determine the direction of the edge burst.

-Having utilized Fig.~\ref{fig-3}(a) to analyze the leftward propagation of the wavepacket before it reaches the boundary, we now turn to the scattering after it arrives at the boundary.
-As shown in Fig.~\ref{fig-3}(c), the rightward propagation of the wavepacket is dominated by $v=0$, which corresponds to the saddle point on the spectrum under open boundary condition (OBC)~\cite{xue2025non}.
-Nevertheless, the wavepacket can also propagate to the right side due to a significant distribution of rightward-propagating velocities near the saddle point.
-By analogy with the density of states~\cite{10.1063/5.0129590}, $\frac{d \lambda (v)}{d v }|_{v=0} $ is expected to quantify the probability of positive velocity, \textit{i.e.}, the probability of scattering, as shown in Fig.~\ref{fig-3}(d).
-A large value of $\left| \frac{d \lambda (v)}{d v }|_{v=0} \right|$ implies a large difference between $\lambda (v)$ for rightward propagating velocity and saddle point, and thus a low scattering probability.
+Having utilized Fig.~\ref{fig-3}(a) to analyze the leftward propagation of the wave packet before it reaches the boundary, we now turn to the scattering after it arrives at the boundary.
+It should be noted that when the wave packet reaches the boundary, only Lyapunov exponents with $v \geqslant 0 $ need to be considered because the boundary blocks leftward propagation.
+Consequently, even in the presence of a strong non-Hermitian skin effect (which favors leftward accumulation), the relevant saddle point on the OBC spectrum with $v=0$ governs the wave packet evolution near the boundary, As shown in Fig.~\ref{fig-3}(c).
+Nevertheless, the wave packet can also propagate to the right side due to a significant distribution of rightward-propagating velocities near the saddle point.
+By analogy with the density of states~\cite{10.1063/5.0129590}, $\frac{d \lambda (v)}{d v }|_{v=0} $ is expected to quantify the probability of positive velocity, {i.e.}, the probability of scattering, as shown in Fig.~\ref{fig-3}(d).
+A large value of $\left| \frac{d \lambda (v)}{d v }|_{v=0} \right|$ implies a large difference between $\lambda (v)$ for the rightward-propagating velocity and saddle point and thus a low scattering probability.
 Consequently, the scattering probability first decreases and then increases as $\gamma$ increases, which is consistent with the strength of the non-Hermitian skin effect shown in Fig.~\ref{fig-2}(b).
 The largest $\left| \frac{d \lambda (v)}{d v }|_{v=0} \right|$ occurs when $r_G=0$.
 Under these parameters, the OBC spectrum collapses to a single point, as illustrated in Fig.~\ref{fig-3}(b).
-This corresponds to a non-Bloch $\mathcal{PT}$ transition for non-Hermitian energy band; however, this is merely a coincidence, as $\mathcal{PT}$ transition has no intrinsic connection to the scattering probability~\cite{hu2024geometric}.
+This corresponds to a non-Bloch $\mathcal{PT}$ transition for the non-Hermitian energy band; however, that is merely a coincidence, as the $\mathcal{PT}$ transition has no intrinsic connection to the scattering probability~\cite{hu2024geometric}.